 I'm looking forward to putting the knowledge I’ve gained in lectures and seminars into action on my PwC placement in London.

 Kira Eilfield, BSc Accountancy

-- This course includes paid work placements with PwC and there are secondment opportunities to overseas offices and other parts of PwC's business
+- This course includes paid work placements with PwC and secondment opportunities to overseas offices and other parts of PwC's business

 - You may be eligible for exemption from the Professional stage papers for the ICAEW's Associate Chartered Accountant qualification